Warminster Campus Only

 In addition, you’ll learn about the many supportive systems and sub-systems found in the industry today including electrical, plumbing, air conditioning and heating, and fiberglass and gelcoat repair.

-Graduates of Automotive Training Center’s Marine Service Technology Program can seek exciting entry-level positions in the marine service industry such as:
+Graduates of Automotive Training Center’s Marine Mechanic School can seek exciting entry-level positions in the marine service industry such as:

 - Marine Refrigeration and Air Conditioning Technician

 - Service and/or Parts Manager*